 - This event has passed.

-Tickets are £15 for one, or £20 for a pair when you use the code ‘carter’ at checkout.
-Complimentary cocktail and snacks included as standard.
+Tickets are available at £15 a head, or £20 for a pair when you use the code ‘greenfairy’ at checkout.
+Complimentary cocktail included as standard.